mike-shine/mike-shine/README.md

 Pronouns: He/him/his  😄

-I'm currently working on creating tutorials, how-to guides, and reference materials for my technical writing portfolio.  🔭
+I'm currently working on creating API documentation and user guides for my technical writing portfolio.  🔭

 I’m looking to collaborate with software engineers who have created tech tools and would like some help writing documentation.
 If you're interested, send me a message on LinkedIn!  👯